Vizzuality/trase/README.md

 In the first case the importer will run synchronously.
 In the latter case it will be executed as a background job using sidekiq.
 For that to work you need redis & sidekiq running.
 If redis is not already running it can be started using `redis-server`.
 To start sidekiq in development run `bundle exec sidekiq`.
 In staging / demo / production starting and stopping sidekiq is handled by capistrano.

+### Running the importer in development

+Only databases configured on staging / demo / production have access to the main database.
+To run on a development database you need to open a tunnel through a remote host such as staging.
+In the following commands "database host" means the host on which main database sits, "remote host" means a host which has access to database host and through which we can tunnel the connection.

+`ssh -L <local database port>:<database host>:<database port> <remote ssh username>@<remote host>`

+The "local database port" can be set to any available local port, 5433 is usually fine.

+To test the connection try this in another terminal window:

+`psql -h 127.0.0.1 -p 5433 -U <database username> <database name>`

+When connecting this way you have to set your `TRASE_REMOTE_HOST` to `127.0.0.1` and `TRASE_REMOTE_PORT` to `5433`.

 # Frontend

 The frontend application can be found inside the `frontend` folder.
 All files mentioned below can be found inside this folder,